Sicanje: Modern

-The custom of tattooing young girls and boys died out after World War II with the establishment of the FPR Yugoslavia, and tattoos done by the traditional method are now only seen on old women.
+The custom of tattooing young girls and boys died out after World War II in Yugoslavia with the establishment of the FPR Yugoslavia, and tattoos done by the traditional method are now only seen on old women.
 Today, there is a growing trend of modern tattoo artists utilising the traditional designs with contemporary tattooing methods in Croatia and Bosnia and Herzegovina.

 In media

 In 2013, a documentary titled Sicanje, bocanje, tetoviranje aired on Croatian television channel HRT 3.
 In 2011, Vice published an article titled "The Croatian Tattooed Grandma Cult" about the phenomena.
 Furthermore, Vice Serbia released a story and short film titled Tetovirane bake (Tattooed Grandmas), where they interview various Bosnian Croat women about their tattoos.

+The Croatian girl group Lelek, who at the Eurovision Song Contest 2026 with the song "Andromeda", heavily features the tattoos in their styling.

+Related practices

+The practice of tattooing on the Balkans, which also has been present among Albanians and also Vlach women from Greece, Macedonia.

+The Eastern Orthodox Slavic population abhorred this practice.

+In the 1st century BC, the Greek historian Strabo wrote of tattooing among inhabitants of this area, namely Illyrians and Thracians, along with other customs.